ericnewton/many-lives/README.md

 var things = new List<Thing>();
 ```

-Like Java, the lack of a typedef hurts: the method signatues that take
+Like Java, the lack of a typedef hurts: the method signatures that take
 template types get wordy and long:

 ```